rodrigozr/sqs-grep/readme.md

 `--outputFile` option (first download all the messages to a local file and then copy them to the target account).

+# Operation timeout and SQS visibility timeouts
+In order to scan through the SQS queue, `sqs-grep` must set an appropriate "message visibility timeout" when receiving the messages (otherwise, the messages would become visible again in the queue before we finished scanning the queue).

+The way that sqs-grep does that is that it will automatically determine a "safe" visibility timeout for each individual receive operation based on the `--timeout` option (which defaults to **1 minute**).
+This ensures that messages will remain "in-flight" for the shortest possible timeframe that is safe.
+For example, if you use the default timeout of 1 minute and your scan completes in 40 seconds, you can expect all scanned messages to become visible again in approximately 20 seconds after the scan is completed.

+Notice that, if the execution does not finish within the `--timeout`, sqs-grep will immediately stop the processing with a proper warning message.

+## Why doesn't sqs-grep immediatelly makes the messages visible again after completing the execution?
+Good question!
+The AWS SQS console does that, for example, so why don't we do the same?

+The fact is that sqs-grep was designed to process arbitratly large SQS queues, and that would require storing receipt handles in memory to then later make the messages visible again.
+For large queues, this is simply not feasible, as we would need several GB of RAM just for that.
+Also, making the messages visible again is a billed API call, and it would take some time to execute after the scan is completed, which is also problematic for large queues.

 # Options
 ```
 $ sqs-grep --help